NLO deflections for spinning particles and Kerr black holes: Some considerations on the probe limit and the Kerr-Schild gauge

 \subsection{Further comments and checks}

 Kerr-Schild field expressions are not very easy to deal with in practical computations.
 This is because both the momentum and position space dependence form of $\phi$ and $k^\mu$ can be tricky, especially for spinning sources.
 Luckily, sometimes, we can find a way around this impasse by switching to harmonic coordinates.
-One of the first works were this strategy was adopted was \cite{Vines:18}, where an explicit linear diffeomorphism between the Kerr metric in KS and de Donder/harmonic/Lorenz gauge was found.
+One of the first works to adopt such a strategy was \cite{Vines:18}, where an explicit linear diffeomorphism between the Kerr metric in KS and de Donder/harmonic/Lorenz gauge was found.
 One has in position space,

 The exponential operator of \eqref{kerrrr} is defined as the power series of the 2-form

 The explicit form of $\xi_\mu$ in the expression above will not interest us so we do not report it. \eqref{kerrrr} satisfies $P^{\mu\nu\alpha\beta}\partial_\nu h_{\alpha\beta}=0$ at the linear order in $G_N$, further corrections can in principle be obtained by solving Einstein's equations up to the desired order.